kigyui/latexpatterns/inflatablehips/03-transfer.md

 * front right leg part, two of these, flip and do two more for front left leg
 * back centre piece one of these normal, one fipped
 * back leg piece one of these normal, one flipped
 * waist band sections.
-I made four of these and laminated them so the band was a total of 1mm thick.
-These are not in the pattern but really could be.
-Just remember to cut some 60mm by your reduced waist length strips.
+I made four of these and laminated each pair of them so the band was a total of 1mm thick.

 inner layer:
 * eight segments of butt cups (4 per butt cup)